V1p3rL0rd/ansible_mikrotik_backup/README.md

 # Ansible mikrotik router backup
 This is very simple Ansible playbook will help you automates the process of creating backups of Mikrotik routers.

-The playbook contains a several tasks:
+The playbook contains several tasks:

 1) Ensure local backup directory exists
 2) Get device identity